 I was working on a Google Apps Script project lately in Google Sheets that set up parameters in a sidebar and then ran the process once the user clicked the “Submit” button.
-The problem was that the process was taking a while and that “Submit” Button was ripe to be clicked multiple times by the impatient user, before the server-side code could even finish it’s operation.
+The problem was that the process was taking a while and that “Submit” Button was ripe to be clicked multiple times by the impatient user before the server-side code could even finish its operation.

 To fix this I needed to disable the submit button once it had been clicked and then enable it again once the server-side process was complete.
 Here, I need to:

 Do something awesome with it server-side.

-Upon the completion of the server-side awesome, call back to the html file and enable the button again.
+Upon the completion of the server-side awesome, call back to the HTML file and enable the button again.

 I have a very simple Google Sheets Side Bar with a “Submit” and “Cancel” button.
 When the “Submit” button is clicked it calls the function submittington (can he get any more creative?
 No. No he can’t).

-This function then disables the “Submit” button sends a variable to the client side code.gs and displays it stylishly in the sheet multiple times for the users viewing pleasure.
+This function then disables the “Submit” button sends a variable to the client-side code.gs and displays it stylishly in the sheet multiple times for the users viewing pleasure.
 After the code.gs function is executed, it calls back to the client-side submittington function and enables the button.

 Then, what’s the trick?

 The thing is, the explanations were a bit vague for me to work out clearly so I really needed to create an example of my own to work through how to use it.
 The example below breaks down the steps to create file relationships to make your code look neater.
-It also dives into some uses of template statements in html.
+It also dives into some uses of template statements in HTML.

 The Final Result